Maritime Safety Queensland is responsible for the management and control of buoy moorings in Queensland waters, except for Gold Coast waters.

 Maritime Safety Queensland issues 2 types of buoy mooring authorities for category 2 and 3 buoy mooring areas.

 Restricted buoy mooring authorities are generally issued for recreational use by 1 nominated and approved ship.
 Only the approved ship that is registered/owned by the authority holder is permitted to moor at the approved buoy mooring.
-The mooring buoy must be yellow.
+The colour of the mooring buoy must be yellow.

 Unrestricted buoy mooring authorities are issued to support the business activities of established marine service providers and legitimate businesses.
 Buoy moorings must be used solely to support the businesses activities.
 More than 1 ship may use the approved buoy mooring.
-The mooring buoy must be fluorescent or bright pink in colour.
-If this colour is unavailable orange is can be used as a substitute.
+The colour of the mooring buoy must be fluorescent or bright pink.
+If this is unavailable, orange can be used as a substitute.

 Obtaining a buoy mooring authority